-• PAS 19, Employee Benefits - Defined Benefit Plans: Employee Contributions (Amendments) The amendments apply to contributions from employees or third parties to defined benefit plans.
-Where contributions are linked to service, they should be attributable to periods of service as a negative benefit.
-These amendments clarify that, if the amount of the contribution is independent of the number of year of service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
-This amendment is effective for annual periods beginning on or after January 1, 2015.
-It is not expected that this amendment would be relevant to the Group, since none of the entities within the Group has defined benefit plans with contributions from employees or third parties.
+PAS 19, Employee Benefits - Defined Benefit Plans: Employee Contributions (Amendments)

+PAS 19 requires an entity to consider contributions from employees or third parties when accounting for defined benefit plans.
+Where the contributions are linked to service, they should be attributed to periods of service as a negative benefit.
+These amendments clarify that, if the amount of the contributions is independent of the number of years of service, an entity is permitted to recognize such contributions as a reduction in the service cost in the period in which the service is rendered, instead of allocating the contributions to the periods of service.
+The amendment has no effect to the Group, since they have no defined benefit contribution plan with contributions from employees and third parties.